 If you’re lucky enough to book a room here, you can choose from seaside rooms with whirlpool baths and cosy fireplaces.
 Bring binoculars if you reserve an ocean-view room.
 Your private veranda makes a perfect perch for whale watching and spectacular sunsets.
 Indulge at the inn’s on-site spa with seaweed body scrub.
 Golfers can play at the inn’s challenging course, the only one along the Mendocino Coast.
 For more wild adventures, arrange to go ocean kayaking or stroll along driftwood-strewn Van Damme State Beach, adjacent to the inn’s property.
 The 1853-era main building houses the inn’s restaurant, which, naturally in a location like this, is known for outstanding fresh seafood.
 Ask for pairings with local wines.

-Edge-of-the-earth views across the Pacific, wood and stone details bringing nature right into your room.
-Ventana Resort is a place to go not just to relax and be pampered, but to feed your spirit too.
-With its rooms and main buildings perched on steep hillsides, surrounded by 243 acres of lush forests, this resort almost feels like a secret enclave in the woods.
-Throughout the resort, wood and stone details make you feel encompassed by nature.
-It really can’t get much better than to soak in a hot tub while looking out on the meadows and redwoods, or to stand on your private balcony, trying to figure out what smells more amazing: the ocean breeze, or your morning coffee.
+Edge-of-the-earth views across the Pacific, wood and stone details bringing nature right into your room—Ventana Big Sur (formerly Ventana Inn & Spa) is a place not just to relax, but to fill your spirit too.
+Surrounded by 243 acres of lush forests, this resort almost feels like a secret enclave in the woods, and its wood and stone details enhance that nature-all-around-you ambience, leaving you to wonder what smells more amazing: the ocean breeze, or your morning coffee.

-Insider’s tip: Find exquisite ceramics, jewellery, and paintings by leading Big Sur artists and artisans in the Gallery at Ventana.
+Insider tip: Browse exquisite ceramics, jewellery and paintings by leading Big Sur artists and artisans in the resort’s Glass House Gallery.